 Tangential velocity is the linear speed of any object moving along a circular path.
-A point on the outside the edge of a turntable moves greater distance in one complete rotation than a point near to the center.
-When a body moves in a circular path at a distance r from the center, the body’s velocity is directed tangentially at any instant.
+A point on the outside edge of a turntable moves a greater distance in one complete rotation than a point near to the centre.
+When a body moves in a circular path at a distance r from the centre, the body’s velocity is directed tangentially at any instant.
 This is known as tangential velocity.
 In other words, the linear velocity is its tangential velocity at any instant.

 Tangential Velocity Formula is given by,

 r = radius of circular path and

 ω = angular velocity

 Tangential velocity formula is applied in calculating the tangential velocity of any object moving in a circular path.

 It is expressed in meter per second (m/s).